-Kilometres 11 through 32 of the Scotiabank Ottawa Marathon take you along Canada’s 13th longest river, Kichi sìpi, more commonly known as the Ottawa River.
+Kilometres 11 through 32 of the Tartan Ottawa International Marathon take you along Canada’s 13th longest river, Kichi sìpi, more commonly known as the Ottawa River.
 Kichi sìpi means ‘Great River’ in Anicinàbemowin, the Algonquin language.
 The river played a crucial role in the life of the semi-nomadic Algonquin People, it was a food and supply source, and a place to commune.
 Today, the Great River divides the provinces of Ontario and Quebec, however it is believed that the Algonquin people have lived on both sides of the river for at least 8,000 years before Europeans arrived on Turtle Island (the Americas).
 Remic Rapids (kilometre 14), was once a busy trading and rest area for both Indigenous peoples and early explorers.
 Taking to the trails and pathways along both sides of the river is a privilege and a meditative experience for many Ottawa-Gatineau runners, walkers and cyclists.

 Ottawa’s new Confederation Train Line runs parallel to the Great River and participants can see Pimisi Station as they close in on kilometre 19.
 Pimisi means ‘eel’ in Anicinàbemowin.
 Pimisi is recognized by the Algonquin People as a food source and medicine, was used as a traditional offering and traded with settlers.
 To highlight its significance, an 8-metre tall chromed eel stands as a landmark, as well as several other beautiful pieces of indeginous-influenced art, at this station.

 Akikodjiwan aka Chaudière Falls